-Game Grumps is a YouTube collaboration channel hosted by YouTubers JonTron and Egoraptor in which they play a variety of classic video games while providing commentaries and having a casual conversation with each other.
-Since its launch in July 2012, the video channel has quickly developed a fanbase consisting of video game enthusiasts and subscribers to the two hosts’ personal YouTube channels.
+Game Grumps is a YouTube collaborative let's play channel created by YouTubers JonTron and Egoraptor in which they play video games while providing commentaries and conversations with each other.
+In its launch in July 2012, the channel has quickly developed a fanbase consisting of video game enthusiasts and subscribers to the two hosts' personal YouTube channels.

-On July 18th, 2012, both JonTron and Egoraptor uploaded an introductory video to their respective YouTube channels, explaining the launch of their new collaborative series in which they play video games while having casual conversations.
+On July 18th, 2012, both JonTron and Egoraptor uploaded an introductory video to their respective YouTube channels, explaining the launch of their new collaborative series in which they play video games while providing commentaries and conversations.

-The same day, the pilot episode of Game Grumps was uploaded to the main channel, featuring gameplay of “Kirby Super Star” for the Super Nintendo Entertainment System.
-The pilot episode gained more than 368,000 views in less than a month.
+That same day, the pilot episode of Game Grumps was uploaded to the main channel, featuring gameplay of "Kirby Super Star" for the Super Nintendo Entertainment System.
+The pilot episode gained 368,000 views in less than a month.

 Throughout July and August, the channel has released at least 41 episodes that cover a range of classic video games including Zelda: A Link to the Past, Mega Man 7, Goof Troop and Pokemon Emerald.
 Within first two weeks of launch, the channel accrued nearly 7 million video views and more than 150,000 subscribers.

 Between July 2012 and June 2013, Game Grumps released more than 600 videos, accruing more than 197 million views and a million subscribers in less than a year.